389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 ## Overview

-MemberOf plugin manages the values of LDAP attribute **memberOf** that provided directed link inside an acyclic graph.
+Membership attributes creates an acyclic tree of LDAP entries/nodes.
+MemberOf plugin manages the values of LDAP attribute **memberOf** into that tree.
 When updating a group, it does two actions:

--   Lookup **down** in the groups tree to determine the list of entries (leaf or groups) impacted by the operation
+-   Lookup **down** in membership tree to determine the list of entries (leafs or intermediate nodes) impacted by the operation
--   For each impacted entry, lookups **up** in the groups tree to determine which groups the entry belongs to, and finally update the entry (**fixup**)
+-   For each impacted entry (nodes or leafs), lookups **up** in the tree to determine which groups the entry belongs to, and eventually update the entry (**fixup**)

-Those two actions are necessary but can be very expensive in terms of:
+Those two actions are necessary but can be expensive in terms of:

 -   response time of each single operation
 -   scalability as during those operations others write operations are on hold (memberof is a betxn)